Wondering exactly when the legendary Bleach

 Key Facts

-• Primary Reason for Ending: The series concluded primarily due to the declining health of creator Tite Kubo, not because of low sales as is commonly rumored.
+manga ‘s final chapter was published on August 22, 2016, concluding a 15-year serialization.- Primary Reason for Ending: The series concluded primarily due to the declining health of creator Tite Kubo, not because of low sales as is commonly rumored.

-• Total Volume Count: The complete manga series is collected in 74 volumes, with the final arc, the “Thousand-Year Blood War,” being the longest in the series.
+manga series is collected in 74 volumes, with the final arc, the “Thousand-Year Blood War,” being the longest in the series.- Original Anime Stoppage: The original anime adaptation stopped in 2012, years before the

-• Story Continuation: The manga’s story is canonically expanded upon in the Can’t Fear Your Own World light novels, which resolve many plot points from the rushed ending.
+manga ‘s story is canonically expanded upon in the Can’t Fear Your Own World light novels, which resolve many plot points from the rushed ending.

 When Did The Bleach Manga Officially End?

 From real-world implementation of publication tracking, we can confirm this timeline.
-The final arc, the “Thousand-Year Blood War,” was the longest in the series’ history, yet its conclusion in the manga is widely regarded by fans and critics as feeling abrupt.
-This sense of a rushed ending is a key part of the conversation around the manga’s finale.
+The final arc, the “Thousand-Year Blood War,” was the longest in the series’ history, yet its conclusion in the

 For collectors and readers, the entire epic saga is compiled into a total of 74 tankōbon volumes.
 Here are the key details of the conclusion: